Call Back Request

 Attachment theory also has applications in the understanding of grief and trauma associated with loss.
 Bowlby proposed four stages of grief.
 They are as follows:

-In this phase, the bereaved is very aware of the void in his or her life, and may try to fill that void with something or someone else.
+In this phase, the bereaved is very aware of the void in his or her life and may try to fill that void with something or someone else.
 He or she still identifies strongly and may be preoccupied with the deceased.

-3. Despair and Disorganization – The bereaved now accepts that things have changed and cannot go back to the way they were before.
+The bereaved now accept that things have changed and cannot go back to the way they were before.
 He or she may also experience despair, hopelessness, and anger, as well as questioning and an intense focus on making sense of the situation.
 He or she might withdraw from others in this phase.

 For some of the counseling sessions, even the parent of the child can be asked to participate in it so that they both understand each other's needs and expectations and there is no conflict later on in their personal life after the sessions are closed.
 According to my understanding, this model is more effective and practical in bringing children out of their grief period so that they can lead a normal life again.